viniciussoaresti/whativelearned/webdevelopment/frontend/frameworks/react.md

 - Consuming API's:

-There's three different ways to consume an API, using each "metodology": SPA, SSR and SSG.
+There's three different ways to consume an API, using each "methodology": SPA, SSR and SSG.

 SPA: